-The 10 Best Museums to Visit in San Francisco Right Now
+The Best Museums to Visit in San Francisco Right Now

-How to book: Timed tickets are required for all visitors.
-Tickets are $25 for adults and $19 for young adults (19 to 24).
+How to visit: Tickets are $25 for adults and $19 for young adults (19 to 24).
 Reserve tickets here.

 Golden Gate Park

 It’s basically impossible to see all of the paintings, sculptures, carvings, and costumes at this fine art museum in one visit, so you may want to start with “Ramses the Great and the Gold of the Pharaohs,” a stunning exhibition that boasts the largest collection of Ramses II objects and Egyption jewelry to ever make its way to the States (through February 13, 2023).
 There are only a few months left to check out Faith Ringgold’s “American People'' exhibit, a colorful look at five decades of art and activism (November 27, 2022).
 If you want to take a break at any point, the cafe is open, which is also the perfect excuse to take a stroll through the Barbro Osher Sculpture Garden.

 How to visit: Visitors are encouraged to book in advance.
 GA is $15 for adults.
 “Ramses the Great” is $35.
 GA on Saturday is always free for Bay Area residents and is free for everyone on the first Tuesday of the month.